OSU-MR/motion-robust-CMR/README.md

 # Motion Robust CMR

-This repository contains the implementation of reconstruction algorithms discussed in the journal article, **["Motion-robust free-running cardiovascular MRI"](https://arxiv.org/abs/2308.02088)**, currently available on arXiv.
-The primary focus of this study is to enhance the robustness of Cardiovascular Magnetic Resonance (CMR) imaging against motion artifacts.
+This repository contains the implementation of reconstruction algorithms discussed in the journal article, **["Motion-robust free-running cardiovascular MRI"](https://arxiv.org/abs/2308.02088)**, currently available on [arXiv](https://arxiv.org/abs/2308.02088).
+The primary focus of this project is our innovative reconstruction algorithm, CORe (Compressive Recovery with Outlier Rejection), which is specifically designed to suppress motion artifacts.
 <p align="center">
   <h3 align="center">Exercise Stress Imaging</h3>
 </p>